-Top 5 3rd Quarter Trades of Hu - GuruFocus.com
+Top 5 3rd Quarter Trades of HU - GuruFocus.com

 The 13F report details which stocks were in a guru’s equity portfolio at the end of the quarter, though investors should note that these filings are limited in scope, containing only a snapshot of long positions in U.S.-listed stocks and American depository receipts as of the quarter’s end.
 They are not required to include international holdings, short positions or other types of investments.
 Still, even this limited filing can provide valuable information.

-According to GuruFocus data, these were Human Investing LLC’s top five trades of the quarter.
+According to GuruFocus data, these were HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC’s top five trades of the quarter.

-Human Investing LLC reduced their investment in NAS:BND by 91,489 shares.
-The trade had a 1.67% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $74.52.
+During the quarter, HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC bought 25,449 shares of NAS:ISTB for a total holding of 65,992.
+The trade had a 0.3% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $47.02.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Human Investing LLC reduced their investment in BATS:IEFA by 103,126 shares.
-The trade had a 1.46% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $58.8.
+During the quarter, HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC bought 6,689 shares of NAS:QQQM for a total holding of 14,264.
+The trade had a 0.19% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $123.94.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-During the quarter, Human Investing LLC bought 144,366 shares of ARCA:VEA for a total holding of 891,232.
-The trade had a 1.34% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $40.64.
+During the quarter, HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC bought 19,870 shares of ARCA:IHDG for a total holding of 35,498.
+The trade had a 0.18% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $38.41.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-Human Investing LLC reduced their investment in ARCA:SUB by 43,057 shares.
-The trade had a 1.09% impact on the equity portfolio.
-During the quarter, the stock traded for an average price of $104.22.
+HUNTER ASSOCIATES INVESTMENT MANAGEMENT LLC reduced their investment in BATS:JCPI by 12,390 shares.
+The trade had a 0.15% impact on the equity portfolio.
+During the quarter, the stock traded for an average price of $48.26.

 There is insufficient data to calculate the stock’s financial strength and profitability ratings.

-In terms of valuation, Vanguard Tax-Exempt Bond ETF has a price-earnings ratio of 9999.00.
+In terms of valuation, JPMorgan Inflation Managed Bond ETF has a price-earnings ratio of 9999.00.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.